Essential Gear for Bicycle Touring and Bikepacking

 Kickstand

-Some like to lay the bike on the ground, I personally hate that, it ruins the panniers, makes the luggage move in an unwanted way, and may scratch the bike.
-Elena though doesn’t have one and never wanted one, so it’s completely up to you.
+Some like to lay the bike down.
+I personally hate that; it ruins the panniers, makes the luggage move in an unwanted way, and may scratch the bike.
+Elena, though, doesn’t have one and never wanted one, so it’s completely up to you.

 A kickstand for a loaded bike must be sturdy, so double kickstands, like the Velo Orange Copenhagen or the Ursus, definitely work better.